questions about classes & activities

 Does STAC offer activities for adults?

 Absolutely.
-Every semester, STAC offers workshops for parents and teachers, college-prep information sessions, clubs and social activities.
+Every semester, STAC offers workshops for parents and instructors, college-prep information sessions, clubs and social activities.
 STAC parents have performed original plays, organized book clubs and support groups.
 We welcome ideas and requests!
 Contact or ask a board or committee member if you’d like help organizing something new.

 What do I do if I have concerns about a class or activity?